-Note: Some transfer institutions may elect to include both courses or may choose to use only the first grade taken in their computation of the grade point average to establish en-trance requirements.
+Note: Some transfer institutions may elect to include both courses or may choose to use only the first grade taken in their computation of the grade point average to establish entrance requirements.

 IMPORTANT: The Course Repetition Policy and the Repeatability of Courses Regulations mentioned above are subject to change at any time during the academic year as new Legislative Bills may be introduced by State Legislation requiring changes to these policies and regulations.
-The district and college reserve the right to add, amend, or repeal any of the rules, regulations, policies, and procedures as necessary.
+The District and College reserve the right to add, amend, or repeal any of the rules, regulations, policies, and procedures as necessary.

 New regulations governing the repetition of credit courses in the California Community College system effective FALL 2013 have eliminated repeatability in Dance, Drama, Physical Education, Visual Arts, and most Music courses.
 Intercollegiate Athletics and some Music courses that are required for transfer programs will be the only courses that will remain repeatable; all other courses previously offered as repeatable will be offered as one time enrollment courses.

-While students will not, in most cases, be allowed to repeat active participatory courses in Dance, Drama, Music, Physical Education, and Visual Arts, you will still be allowed to enroll in a series of active participatory courses that are related in content (commonly referred to as a family of courses) a maximum of four times.
+While students will not, in most cases, be allowed to repeat active participatory courses in Dance, Drama, Music, Physical Education, and Visual Arts, they will still be allowed to enroll in a series of active participatory courses that are related in content (commonly referred to as a family of courses) a maximum of four times.
 This is a state regulation and applies to all Dance, Drama, Music, Physical Education and Visual Arts activity classes in the District.

-For example, all Ballet courses are part of the “Ballet Family”.
+For example, all Ballet courses are part of the “Ballet Family.”
 Repeatable courses that are related in content and taken prior to FALL 2013 will count toward the four enrollment limitation.
 Therefore, the “Ballet Family” includes Dance G120 Ballet 1-Beginning, Dance G 155 Ballet 2-Intermediate and Dance G220 Ballet 3-Advanced.
 A student who previously enrolled in Dance G120 twice can only take two more courses in the family; a student who previously enrolled in Dance G120 four times may not take any additional courses in the family.

 A family of courses may include more than four courses, but students are limited to a maximum of four courses in any family, in the District.
 Further, all grades, including “W”s, will count toward the four course enrollment limitation and for computing the grade point average (GPA).
-Students can repeat Art, Dance, Drama, Music, and PE courses that are included in Families of Courses in which a “NP”, “D”, “F” grade was earned or “W” was assigned; however, all enrollments count toward the 4 enrollment maximum for each family of courses.
+Students can repeat Art, Dance, Drama, Music, and PE courses that are included in Families of Courses in which a “NP”, “D”, “F” grade was earned or “W” was assigned; however, all enrollments count toward the four enrollment maximum for each family of courses.